-Later locate to the beautiful market town of Kelso, has lots of unique shops and has a very close relationship with Sir Walter Scott.
+Kelso is a beautiful market town and has lots of unique shops and has a very close relationship with Sir Walter Scott.

 Sir Walter Scott spent most of his childhood in Kelso and met his business partner James Ballantyne here.